- Greek immigrants integrated traditional foods, such as gyros and spanakopita, into the menus at their pizza houses and houses of pizza in the U.S.

 And what did the Greeks overwhelmingly call their pizzerias?
 You guessed it—Pizza Houses and Houses of Pizza.
 Which is why we see so many of these establishments throughout the northeast today.
 Over the years, Greek owners integrated traditional foods, such as gyros and spanakopita, into the menus at their Houses of Pizza, which made it easy to differentiate the Greek pizzerias from the Italian ones.

 Greek-style pizza is similar to St. Louis-style pizza in the way that most people either love it or hate it.
 Over the years, Greek-style pizza has earned a bad rap from those who label it as being too oily, too tangy, or too heavy on the seasonings.
 However, there are many long-standing Greek pizzerias with raving fans.
-A few fan favorites include Tilton House of Pizza in Tilton, New Hampshire; Family House of Pizza in Marlborough, Massachusetts; and Yanni’s Pizza Restaurant in Newington, Connecticut (not all Greek pizzerias are called House of Pizza).
+A few fan favorites include Tilton House of Pizza in Tilton, New Hampshire; Family House of Pizza in Marlborough, Massachusetts; and Yanni’s Pizza Restaurant in Newington, Connecticut (OK, so not all Greek pizzerias are called Houses of Pizza).

 The basic Greek-style pizza starts with a no-knead dough (often with a pinch of sugar added) that’s left to proof overnight.
 The sauce is heavy on tomato paste and oregano.
 And most Greek pizza is topped with a 50/50 mix of mozzarella and white cheddar (some also add a bit of provolone).
 Pizzas are baked at around 500˚ in thick, round, well-oiled pans (most pizza makers use olive oil, but others speculate that Crisco may be used to ensure that signature Greek pizza crunch).
 Toppings range from cheese only to veggie and meat lovers.
 Typically, this style of pizza tastes best when it sticks to its Mediterranean roots and keeps the toppings light.